 While both CrossFit and Orangetheory are perfect group exercise options, which one you opt for should depend on your current fitness level and goals.
 In general, orangetheory is better for newbies and those looking to lose weight, as it incorporates more cardio.
 Orangetheory also tends to be less technical than CrossFit.

-Those who have already been spending a lot of time at the gym or athletes looking to take their game to the next level may fare better with CrossFit, says expert from Fitforbeach.DE.
+Those who have already been spending a lot of time at the gym, fitness gym in Mount Waverley, or athletes looking to take their game to the next level may fare better with CrossFit, says expert from Fitforbeach.DE.
 “For example, in Germany where the favorite sport by far is football, Orangetheory is the preferred option since it aims to improve speed and strength, and as such is ideal for those seeking to improve their overall sports performance.”